-B. The Defendants
+B. The Defendant

-80. Defendant IFC is an international organization established by Articles of Agreement among
+68. Defendant IFC-AMC is a wholly-owned subsidiary of the International Finance

+Corporation.

-- its members, which includes the United States.
-IFC is a member of the World Bank Group.
-The IFC's principal place of business and international headquarters are, and at all relevant times were, located at 2121 Pennsylvania Avenue, NW, Washington, D.C., 20433. - 81.
-Defendant IFC-AMC is a wholly-owned subsidiary of the IFC that manages funds from the IFC and other institutional co-investors.
-IFC-AMC only considers projects that have been approved by IFC's Board of Directors; IFC-AMC projects must also comply with the IFC's requirements, including those related to environmental and social issues. - 82.
-IFC-AMC is incorporated in Delaware and headquartered in Washington, D.C.
-It shares offices with IFC located at 2121 Pennsylvania Avenue, NW, Washington, D.C., 20433. - 83.
-Since IFC first created Defendant IFC-AMC in 2009, the two have functioned as a single entity.
+- 69. IFC-AMC is incorporated in Delaware and headquartered in Washington, D.C.
+It shares offices with IFC located at 2121 Pennsylvania Avenue, NW, Washington, D.C., 20433. - 70.
+Since IFC first created Defendant IFC-AMC in 2009, the two have functioned as a single entity and should be treated as such for the purposes of this complaint.